Joanne Lees: Early life

-Lees was born on 25 September 1973, and lived her first 11 years with her mother Jenny (who had separated from her father).
+Lees was born on 25 September 1973 to an English mother and Australian father, and lived her first 11 years with her mother Jenny (who had separated from her father).
 Her mother then remarried Vincent, who already had a son named Sam, and the new family of four lived in Huddersfield, Yorkshire, England.
 During high school and later studies, she had several part-time jobs as a barmaid, and bacon packer, before securing a job at her local Thomas Cook travel agency.

 Lees first met Falconio in a nightclub in Huddersfield in 1996 and began living with him the following year in Brighton, England where Falconio was studying at Brighton University.
 She then transferred her job to a local Thomas Cook agency, before the couple took short trips to Italy, Greece, and Jamaica.
 From 1998, the couple had planned a trip to Thailand, Singapore, and Australia (though recent news of the backpacker murders, Port Arthur killings, and Childers Palace Backpackers Hostel fire there had made their families anxious).
 On 15 November 2000, the couple departed, travelling through Nepal, Singapore, Malaysia, Thailand, and Cambodia (where Lees' traveller's cheques and return ticket were stolen).

 By 16 January 2001, they arrived in Sydney on a working holiday visa, and Lees then job-hunted, finally securing work at the Dymocks bookstore on George Street.
 After five months, in which the couple had enjoyed Sydney's nightclub scene, Falconio purchased a car for the next stage of their travel plan, a road trip from Sydney to Melbourne, Adelaide, Darwin, and Brisbane.